Hong Kong Civil Service: Performance management

 If the management action in Phase 1 fails, the management will issue a notification letter to the civil servant concerned, giving him or her a forewarning that the management would call for a special appraisal report on him or her.
-The civil servant will also be warned that the management may invoke a section 12 action on him or her if his or her work performance continues to be below standard during the observation period.
+The civil servant will also be warned that the management may invoke a section 12 action on him or her if their work performance continues to be below standard during the observation period.